-Aquatic Plant/Algae Control
+Aquatic Plant Control

 Weed treatments were conducted in June and August to control Eurasian watermilfoil (EWM) in Portage Lake.
-Phragmites, Purple Loosestrife and Japanese knotweed were also treated throughout 2016 around Portage Lake.
+Phragmites and Narrow leaf cattails were also treated throughout 2017 around Portage Lake.
 The lake was closely monitored this year for any areas of exotic plant growth and treated accordingly.

-The management strategy for the control of Eurasian watermilfoil has been working, with fewer acres of milfoil treated in 2016 than in 2015, 2014, 2013 or 2012.
+The management strategy for the control of Eurasian watermilfoil has been working, with fewer acres of milfoil treated in 2017 than in 2015, 2014, 2013 or 2012.
+Although an increase in acreage was found from the 2016 season, the overall level of milfoil is low.
 However, despite our efforts, EWM control is a constant battle that is heightened with hybrid watermilfoil.
 The presence of Hybrid watermilfoil supports the conclusion that milfoil treatments will continue to be required annually.
 A reflection of proper/successful management is a good fishery, which has been verified through the terrific fishing reports on the lake.
 Although fewer acres of milfoil treatment were required, the recommended application rates have increased, which uses up the budget more quickly.
 The Phragmites Treatment Program has been very effective.
 After the initial treatment of 83 acres, the follow up years have required just a small treatment in proportion to the initial application.
-The below maps and table show a breakdown of the treatments in Portage Lake in 2016, as well as previous years for both EWM and Phragmites/Purple Loosestrife/Japanese knotweed Control.
+The below maps and table show a breakdown of the treatments in Portage Lake in 2017, as well as previous years for both EWM and Phragmites/Purple Loosestrife/Japanese knotweed Control.